RustCrypto/hashes/README.md

 # rust-crypto's hashes [![Build Status](https://travis-ci.org/RustCrypto/hashes.svg?branch=master)](https://travis-ci.org/RustCrypto/hashes)
 Collection of cryptographic hash functions written in pure Rust.
-This is the part of the rust-crypto project.
+This is the part of the RustCrypto project.

 ## Contributions

 Contributions are extremely welcome.
 The most significant needs are help adding documentation, implementing new algorithms, and general cleanup and improvement of the code.
-By submitting a pull request you are agreeing to make you work available under the license terms of the Rust-Crypto project.
+By submitting a pull request you are agreeing to make you work available under the license terms of the RustCrypto project.

 ## License